xTrimy/HTML-Obfuscator/README.md

 ## IMPORTANT NOTES
 1- Make a backup before use. <br>
 2- DON'T use if you have dublicate class names in your css files. <br>
-3- HTML Obfuscator only change class names in the HTML, CSS and PHP files and doesn't change IDs for now
+3- HTML Obfuscator only change class names in the HTML, CSS and PHP files and doesn't change IDs for now <br>
+4- Not all class names will be changed automatically so, some class names will need to be changed manually

 ## HOW TO USE
 1- Put your HTML files in the same directory as HTML Obfuscator.py <br>